aboodabdo347/The-Last-Battle/README.md

 ## Overview

 "The Last Battle" is a 2D strategy game designed for web platforms.
-Utilizing HTML, CSS, and JavaScript, the game features a battlefield composed of a grid, masked by a background image for visual appeal.
-Players navigate through this grid, engaging in tactical combat against CPU-controlled opponents.
+Using HTML, CSS, and JavaScript, the game features a battlefield made up of a grid.
+Players navigate this grid, engaging in tactical combat against CPU-controlled opponents.

 ---